Battle of Manzikert: Aftermath

+Historian Andrew Holt made Romanos the subject of his contribution to the 2022 anthology The Worst Military Leaders in History since a defeat with such negative long term consequences was in large part Romanos's fault.
+Holt concedes that the problems with the Byzantine armies had been developing for decades, but a more careful commander would have addressed them more thoroughly before initiating any campaigns.
+Those campaigns and how he ran them were also compromised by political considerations, most significantly the fateful decision to give such a significant command to Andronikos, whose duplicity cost Romanos half his forces when they were most needed.
+That decision to divide his forces additionally relied on poor intelligence, as it was unwise if Romanos truly knew how near Arslan was and how many troops he had.
+Once in battle, his troops were "poorly led, poorly disciplined and often confused", as demonstrated by the belief among the army that the retreat he ordered once the Turkish crescent formation had resulted in the Byzantines almost becoming encircled was, in fact, a signal that Romanos himself had been captured or killed, leading the army to panic.

 The Battle of Myriokephalon (or Myriocephalum) has been compared to the Battle of Manzikert as a pivotal point in the decline of the Byzantine Empire.
 In both battles, separated by over a hundred years, a more elusive Seljuk opponent ambushed a large Byzantine army.
 However, the implications of Myriocephalum were initially limited, thanks to Manuel I Komnenos' holding on to power.
 The same could not be said of Romanos, whose enemies "martyred a courageous and upright man," and as a result "the Empire ... would never recover."

 Cultural references

 In the aftermath of the battle, Norman soldiers who had served in the Byzantine armies spread tales about the defeat and likely inspired an episode in the Chanson de Roland in which the amirant of Babylon, Baligant, fights Charlemagne and is defeated only through the aid of Saint Gabriel.